audrius-savickas/se-wasted-app/FirstPart.md

 5. Reading from file.

-	• Reading from file can be seen in BaseRepository.cs in line 35.
+	• Reading from file can be seen in BaseRepository.cs on line 35.

 6. Generic type usage.